Table of contents

 Ensuring Stripe KYC is correctly set up

-Once these are completed, you will be prepared to start processing payments via Stripe!
+Once you see the appropriate checkmark, you will be prepared to start processing payments via Stripe!

-Stripe offers a rolling payout speed of (T+2) for US and Australia and (T+3) for UK and Canada, where “T” represents the day the transaction took place and the number is the number of business days after the transaction.
+The old payout speed that Stripe offered was a rolling payout speed of (T+2) for US and Australia and (T+3) for UK and Canada, where “T” represents the day the transaction took place and the number is the number of business days after the transaction.
 This means for a US account, transactions that occurred on Monday are deposited by Wednesday, Tuesday by Thursday, etc.

 Note: transactions that occur late in the evening may not process until the next day.
 The payout speed occurs after the transaction processes.